-ney assumptions

-2017 2016

-% %
+riej decampaene 2018 % 2017 %

-70 70

-Discount rate 2.5 2.7
+Discount rate 2.9 2.5

-Expected rate of increase of pensions in payment 3.1 3.2
+Expected rate of increase of pensions in payment 3.2 3.1

 Expected rate of salary increases n/a n/a

-Expected rate of revaluation of deferred pensions 2.1 2.2
+Expected rate of revaluation of deferred pensions 2.2 2.1

 Expected rate of decrease of pensions in payment n/a n/a

-Inflation 3.2 3.3
+Inflation 3.3 3.2

 Mortality assumptions

 Assumed life expectations on retirement at age 65:

-2017 2016
+2018 2017

 Years Years

 Retiring today

-- Males 22.5 22.5
+- Males 22.0 22.5

-- Females 24.4 24.6
+- Females 23.9 24.4

 Retiring in 20 years

-- Males 24.0 24.2
+- Males 23.4 24.0

-- Females 25.9 26.5
+- Females 25.4 25.9

-===

-This decrease in the discount rate is a consequence of a reduction in prevailing corporate bond rates between 31 December 2016 and 31 December 2017.
+This increase in the discount rate is a consequence of the increase in long-term Gilt yields between 31 December 2017 and 31 December 2018.

 The post-retirement mortality assumptions allow for expected decrease in longevity.
 The "current" disclosures above relate to assumptions based on longevity (in years) following retirement at the balance sheet date, with "future" being that relating to an employee retiring in 2030.
-2016 CMI mortality projections, with a level of smoothing applied, have been adopted in the assumptions on the basis that it is now widely accepted that reductions in mortality have not been as high as expected in previous projections.
+2017 CMI mortality projections have been adopted in the assumptions on the basis that it is now widely accepted that reductions in mortality have not been as high as expected in previous projections.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2018